Stay in Touch

 The following are just a few examples of my designs.
 After looking at my plant choices, I still had a lot to learn about native plants.

 Attending the Chicago Flower and Garden Show was always an anticipated yearly event.
-One year, Jeff Lowenfels was speaking about organically treating the lawn and landscape with microbes.
-My interest was peaked.
-The information was invaluable which led to the start of Organic Garden Company.
+One year, Jeff Lowenfels was speaking about the benefits of organically treating the lawn and landscape with microbes, compost tea to be exact.
+This information proved invaluable and led to the start of Organic Garden Company.

 The following are just a few examples of seasonal planters.
 My goal now is to add natives in my planters too.
 Best to mix old fashioned types of annuals as well since they attract pollinators!